Noa54/Datathon---Team-8/README.md

 ### 6. Current Baseline

-The current pipeline generated 121 candidate pairs.
-Using the initial score threshold of 80, the baseline produced:
+The pipeline generated the following result using the initial score threshold of 30, the baseline produced:

-55 MATCH
-66 NO_MATCH
-With threshold = 30, the accuracy is 85.8%
+With threshold = 30,
+103 MATCH
+18 NO_MATCH
+which resulted in the final accuracy score of 103/121= 85.1%

 The next optimisation step is to evaluate this baseline against the answer key and test alternative thresholds and matching rules.
 This allows the team to identify a configuration that provides stronger matching performance while maintaining explainability and auditability.